LSSTDESC/rail/docs/source/rail_stages/what_are_rail_stages.rst

     :noindex:

-Note that subclass of `RailStage` each implement a method that wraps :py:func:`rail.core.RailStage.run`, taking input data and properly attaching it to the stage, and wrapping the output data produced by the stage.
+Note that subclasses of ``RailStage`` each implement a method that wraps :py:func:`rail.core.RailStage.run`, taking input data and properly attaching it to the stage, and wrapping the output data produced by the stage.